 - Granulated sugar – these cupcakes are sweet thanks to the sugar, but this ingredient also works as a tenderizer

-- Eggs – egg gives the cupcakes structure and contributes to the rise
+- Eggs – we use 1 egg and 1 egg white to give the cupcakes structure and contribute to the rise

 - Vanilla extract – this is what gives the cupcakes that awesome flavor that reminds you of birthday cake